Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * One of the main CRUD functionalities.

-* Users who create reviews are able to delete their review.
+* Users who create reviews can delete their review.

 * A user can only delete their review and their rating, not one or the other.

 * Clicking the delete icon will prompt a modal message to appear.
-The user can cancel or confirm deletion.
+The user can cancel or confirm the deletion.

 * Deletion is permanent.
 Please delete with caution.